 Even post-GDPR, my badge was scanned for everything.
 However, I’ve got no idea what information was shared.
-Most people working the scanners didn’t seem have any idea of how to opt out of any follow-ups from sponsors – or said, “don’t worry, it’s just to count how many people had coffee”.
+Most people working the scanners didn’t seem to have any idea of how to opt-out of any follow-ups from sponsors – or said, “don’t worry, it’s just to count how many people had coffee”.

 The frenzy for unqualified leads

 At conferences, we’re all used to having our badges scanned for activities like this.
 Need a sugar hit as you wander the show floor?
 Pick up some vendor-branded jelly beans … and oh, can we just scan your badge?

 For exhibitors, the pressure to gather leads from the show floor is immense.
 As tickets were quite expensive, there weren’t (m)any people who attended simply searching for promotional items.
 The Summit is a valuable event because every attendee is a qualified lead, a partner, competitor, or works for Gartner.
 There were even reports that a handful of analysts were seen – gasp – wandering the show floor.
 This is rare: They’re usually tucked away in 1:1s, huddled in the workroom finalizing presentations, or rushed off to VIP receptions.

 Placing refreshments in the exhibit area is a sure-fire way of drawing attendees in – and when all the food and drink is provided from exhibitor stands, it’s badge-scanning frenzy time during breaks.